James Hamilton, 1st Earl of Arran: Politician

 During the minority of King James V, Hamilton opposed Archibald Douglas, 6th Earl of Angus and the English party.
 He plotted against the Regent John Stewart, 2nd Duke of Albany, and was president of the council of regency during Albany's absence in France from 1517 to 1520.
 The same year he led an expedition to the border to punish the murderers of the French knight Antoine d'Arces ("De la Bastie").

-He was defeated in an attempt to overpower Angus in the streets of Edinburgh in 1520, a riot known as "Cleanse the Causeway".
-He was again a member of the council of regency in 1522 and Lieutenant of the South.
+He was defeated in an attempt to overpower Angus in the streets of Edinburgh in April 1520, a riot known as "Cleanse the Causeway".
+Arran's half-brother, Patrick Hamilton of Kincavil, was killed.
+Arran was again a member of the council of regency in 1522 and Lieutenant of the South.
 He joined the Queen Dowager Margaret Tudor in ousting Albany and proclaiming James V in 1524.

 In the same year, Hamilton was compelled by Henry VIII of England to readmit Angus to the council.
-He supported Angus against John Stewart, 3rd Earl of Lennox in 1526 at the Battle of Linlithgow Bridge, but on the escape of James V from the Douglases, Hamilton received Bothwell from Angus's forfeited estates.
+At the Parliament in February 1525, Angus carried the crown of Scotland, Arran carried the sceptre, and Argyll carried the sword of state.
+Arran supported Angus against John Stewart, 3rd Earl of Lennox in 1526 at the Battle of Linlithgow Bridge, but on the escape of James V from the Douglases, Hamilton received Bothwell from Angus's forfeited estates.